valeponchi/Costa-inspired-app-react-nodeJS-PJT-client/README.md

+## __Educational project__

-Educational project - done to learn more about React with hooks, NodeJS, Express, Prisma, Postgres, HTML/CSS.
+done to learn more about React with hooks, NodeJS, Express, Prisma, Postgres, HTML/CSS.

 Using Zustand as React state management: [https://zustand-demo.pmnd.rs/](https://zustand-demo.pmnd.rs/).